DaReamz/Guild/README.md

 # Shape Guilded Bot
-For installation in Visual Studio Code on Windows.
+///For installation in Visual Studio Code on Windows.

 Follow this for each and every Shape to be deployed.
 /
 /
 /

 ~~Step 1: Download Node and Git: